fdeblasio/pokeemerald-expansion/notes.md

     - Change Kirlia and Dusclops to fit the type of move used?

 ### Other
-- Try to get Verdanturf grass to start Grassy Terrain instead of messing with weather
-    - MB_SHORT_GRASS but unsure of what else uses that
-- Might need to increase MAX_LEVEL_UP_MOVES and/or MAX_RELEARNER_MOVES
 - Update palettes?:
     - Pokédex (and HGSS Pokédex)
     - look in graphics/ for more